ChenZhongPu/data-structure-swufe/book/src/stack_queue/stack_python.md

 v = a.pop() # 6
 ```

 But, we cannot get its size and check the emptiness of a `list` in an object-oriented way.
 To this end, a better way is to encapsulate the data and related operations in a class.
-The following is the skelton of `Stack`, and the complete code can be found at [stack.py](https://github.com/ChenZhongPu/data-structure-swufe/tree/master/code/python/stack-queue/stack.py).
+The following is the skeleton of `Stack`, and the complete code can be found at [stack.py](https://github.com/ChenZhongPu/data-structure-swufe/tree/master/code/python/stack-queue/stack.py).
 Because the list is an array, we call the following implementation **array-based stack**.

 ```python
 class Stack: